Wexford Intermediate Hurling Championship

 The Wexford Intermediate Hurling Championship (known for sponsorship reasons as The Courtyard Ferns Intermediate Hurling Championship) is an annual hurling competition contested by mid-tier Wexford GAA clubs.
 It is the 2nd tier of the Wexford GAA hurling championships.The Wexford County Board of the Gaelic Athletic Association has organised it since 1930.

 The title has been won at least once by 38 different clubs.
 The all-time record-holders are Ferns St Aidan's, who have won the competition six times.

 Oylegate–Glenbrien won the title in 2021, after defeating HWH–Bunclody in the final.

 History

 The Wexford Intermediate Hurling Championship dates back to 1930.
 It was the third championship to be established in Wexford following the Wexford Senior Hurling Championship in 1889 and the Wexford Junior Hurling Championship in 1903.

 No competition was held between 1937 and 1955, owing to its suspension.

 The championship was split in two in 2012 with the creation of the new third tier Wexford Intermediate A Hurling Championship.

 Cloughbawn defeated HWH–Bunclody by 3-17 to 0-14 in the 2019 championship decider replay.

 Format

-The series of games are played during the summer and autumn months with the county final currently being played at Innovate Wexford Park in October.
+The series of games are played during the summer and autumn months with the county final currently being played at Wexford Park in October.
 The championship features a group stage before the top-ranking teams complete a knock-out series of games.

 As of 2022, twelve clubs were participating in the Wexford Intermediate Championship.